 \subsection{Curriculum Learning Strategy}

 In traffic forecasting tasks, it is obvious that long-term predictions are much more difficult than short-term predictions, so long-term predictions contribute more to training loss than short-term predictions.
 Therefore, when designing the loss function, the common attempt is to optimize the overall loss of the model by minimizing the long-term predicted loss.
-Inspired by the idea of curriculum learning and \cite{noauthor_connecting_nodate}, we adpot a similar Curriculum Learning Strategy yet without sub-graph algorithm.
-In particular, this training strategy begins with predicting purely next-one step afterwards and gradually increases the steps of the predictions until the maximum steps of forecasting(12 steps/1 hours in this tasks).
+Inspired by the idea of curriculum learning and \cite{noauthor_connecting_nodate}, we adopt a similar Curriculum Learning Strategy yet without a sub-graph algorithm.
+In particular, this training strategy begins with predicting purely next-one step afterward and gradually increases the steps of the predictions until the maximum steps of forecasting (12 steps/1 hour in this task).

-Based on the above, we outline the train strategy in Algorithm~\ref{alg3}
+Based on the above, we outline the train strategy in Algorithm~\ref{alg3}.

-\section{EXPERIMENT}
+\section{Experiment}

-In this section, we conducted extensive experiments to evaluate our proposed ST-LGSL model on two real-world datasets, and demonstrate the experimental results comparing with various kinds of competitive frameworks, both conventional machine learning models and deep learning models.
+In this section, we conduct extensive experiments to evaluate our proposed ST-LGSL model on two real-world datasets.
+Moreover, the experimental results are demonstrated compared with various competitive frameworks, both conventional machine learning models and deep learning models.